- Beyond Restoration

 Is the crack only on the surface or is it internal?
 And if it is internal, is it under a cusp or right across the center of the pulpal floor?

 For me, if it is in the enamel only, I consider it a craze only and not a true crack.
 Therefore, I would typically not recommend a crown.
-If, on the other hand, I can see the crack internally upon prep and it is under a cusp, I get concerned that if the crack propagates after I restore the tooth with an intercoronal restoration, then the cusp in question may fracture off.
+If, on the other hand, I can see the crack internally upon prep and it’s under a cusp, I get concerned that if the crack propagates after I restore the tooth with an intercoronal restoration, the cusp in question may fracture off.
 This would require a new restoration.
 Taking it further, if the crack is across the pulpal floor, then I worry more about catastrophic fracture propagation and possible loss of the tooth.

 The next question for me when there is a crack I can see internally is, “What does the rest of the tooth look like?”
 If the tooth is pretty solid except for a fracture under one cusp, I would likely recommend that the cusp in question be covered by doing an onlay or 3/4 crown.
-However, if all the cusps are weak or I am worried about a catastrophic failure of the tooth, I would recommend a crown.
+However, if all the cusps are weak or I’m worried about a catastrophic failure of the tooth, I would recommend a crown.

 3. What is the patient’s occlusion like?

-This plays a big role for me as this may be the underlying cause of the crack.
+This plays a big role for me, because this may be the underlying cause of the crack.
 If their bite is not or has not been idealized to lessen the potential for further destruction, then I would highly consider doing this if the patient is agreeable.
-Along this line, a big thing to consider is if the tooth in question is the patient's first point of contact in centric relation.
-Not only does this give a big clue as to why you are seeing the crack, you could be in for big trouble if you just go do a crown on the tooth.
+Along this line, a big thing to consider is if the tooth in question is the patient’s first point of contact in centric relation.
+Not only does this give a big clue as to why you are seeing the crack, you also could be in for big trouble if you just go do a crown on the tooth.
 For more on that, check out this previous Digest article on tooth preparation.

 4. What is the patient’s risk tolerance?

 This is perhaps the biggest factor and consideration.
 As hard as it is to accept, we sometimes want more and/or better for our patients then they do!
 For example, take the scenario mentioned above of a crack under a cusp.
 If we did an intercoronal restoration, that cusp with the fracture under it might come off later, at which time a new restoration would be needed.
 While we might view having to do a new restoration as a big deal, our patient may not.
 If they don’t view that as a big deal, then they may elect to just do an intercoronal restoration.
-Going even further, the patient may be OK with way more severe consequences, such as even losing a tooth.
-In my practice I am fine with this, assuming they are truly OK with the potential consequences and I am sure they are really OK with them (not just saying they are as an easy out).
-The thing you have to be careful about here is that they have to understand and be OK with the full impact of the potential consequences for not only the tooth in question but also their other teeth, overall health and stated goals.

 Our plan and hope was to replace the failing alloy with a new composite, assuming of course we found no fracture inside the tooth.
-Unfortunately, upon preparation here is what we found.
+Unfortunately, upon preparation, here is what we found.

 As you can see, there were multiple fractures inside this tooth.
 To add to the concern, this tooth is also the patient’s first point of contact in centric relation.